Fundamentals of Leadership Program

 Program Description

-This is a seven-month, cohort-based program.
+This is an eight-month, cohort-based program.
 The purpose of this program is to improve the leadership capabilities of full time SMHS faculty and staff in administrative roles within SMHS.
 The program is focused on enhancing fundamental leadership competencies related to leading individuals, teams and change.
 The target audience are those who are in administrative roles directing programs, functions, centers and large-scale projects.

 The program uses a learning approach to effective leadership development based on work by Jay Conger, incorporating conceptual understanding about leadership, skill building, feedback, and reflection.

-The program will begin with individual pre-work developing or refining a project plan for one work-related project the participant wants to focus on developing throughout the seven months.
-This will be shared and discussed at a day-long orientation session.
-Thereafter, the cohort will meet monthly, face to face, for 4 hours to explore and discuss various leadership competencies and how they can be applied to the project.
-A small amount of reading will be assigned to be completed in advance of each session.
-In between the monthly sessions, cohort members will engage with an assigned mentor of their choice to work on building the competencies related to their specific project.
-Mentors will be discussed at the orientation session; the participants should not identify a mentor in advance.
+The program will begin with individual pre-work developing or refining a project plan for one work-related project the participant wants to focus on developing throughout the eight months.
+This will be shared and discussed at the first session.
+Thereafter, the cohort will meet to explore and discuss various leadership competencies and how they can be applied to the project.
+A small amount of reading and individual work will be assigned to be completed in advance of each session.

 The schedule of session dates, times, topics and faculty facilitators is below.
 A non-credit bearing Certificate of Completion will be awarded to participants upon their successful completion of the program.